klebgenomics/Kleborate/README.md

 Here is an annotated tree of the reference assemblies, made by [mashtree](https://github.com/lskatz/mashtree):
 <p align="center"><img src="images/species_tree.png" alt="Klebsiella species tree" width="90%"></p>

+Kleborate is designed for the well-studied _K. pneumoniae_ species complex (KpSC) labelled on the tree, which includes the seven species listed in the table below.

+KELLY EDIT:

-Kleborate is designed for the well-studied group of species at the top right of the tree which includes the 'big three': _pneumoniae_, _quasipneumoniae_ (two subspecies) and _variicola_. _K. quasivariicola_ is more recently characterised and described here: [Long 2017](http://genomea.asm.org/content/5/42/e01057-17).
+_K. quasivariicola_ is more recently characterised and described here: [Long 2017](http://genomea.asm.org/content/5/42/e01057-17).
 The Kp5 group does not yet have a species name and was described in this paper: [Blin 2017](http://onlinelibrary.wiley.com/doi/10.1111/1462-2920.13689/abstract).
 More distant _Klebsiella_ species (_oxytoca_, _michiganensis_, _grimontii_ and _aerogenes_) are also included, but the virulence profiles of these are less well characterised and deserve further attention.

 Kleborate will also call other species in Enterobacteriaceae, as different species sometimes end up in _Klebsiella_ collections.
 These names are again assigned based on the clades in a mashtree, but were not as carefully curated as the _Klebsiella_ species (so take them with a grain of salt).